Overview of Scala Data Types

 - Eg: \n, \t

 This is a guide to Scala Data Types.
-Here we discuss the introduction and type hierarchy in scala data type along with type casting and literals in scala.
+Here we discuss the basic concept and type hierarchy in scala data type along with type casting and literals in scala.
 You may also look at the following articles to learn more –